 Board meetings are hosted on the last Thursday of the month at 2 p.m. in the Camp WaterColor conference room located at 205 Spartina Circle.
 There may be some occasions that meetings are rescheduled due to holidays or other unforeseen scheduling conflicts.
 For the most accurate information on upcoming meetings, check the website's community calendar.

 Currently, WaterColor has about 998 homes.
 This includes the 106 multi-family units in Town Center.
 At full build out, the community will have about 1,062 units on property

 The St.Joe Company owns and operates the WaterColor Inn and LakeHouse.
-St.Joe owns and leases the commercial spaces, including the BoatHouse.
+St.Joe owns and leases all the commercial spaces, including the BoatHouse.
 St.Joe is contracted to manage food and beverage service at the WaterColor Beach Club and Camp WaterColor including the WaterColor Grill, Costa Chica, Tiki Bar, Beach Cow, and The Canteen.
 They are also contracted to manage Beach Services, including beach chair rentals and beach bonfires.
 For more on their beach services, visit the WaterColor Resort website.